 Not the case with this guy.

 As far as the woman giving her marriage another try, that says a lot, too.
 She has now gone back to the husband twice.
 She has chosen the husband over the affair twice.
-So, she is really all over the place and desperately needs to figure out what she is doing.
+She seems extremely confused.
 Therapy would be a good option for her.

 My gut says that the woman’s marriage will ultimately end, not necessarily for the guy she had the affair with (although that could happen) but because you don’t walk away twice if you really want the marriage to work.
 Just my opinion.

 As for the guy, I truly don’t think he had the affair because he fell madly in love with this woman, but rather that he was lonely in some way and his needs were not being met in his marriage.
 He used the affair to try to get happy, when obviously something is making him unhappy, which could have something to do with his marriage or it could be other factors.

 I think this guy owes it to himself to really take some time to think and not really focus on whether or not the woman comes back.
 He needs to let her figure out her life and what she really wants and time has to go by for both of them to do that.
 I know that isn’t easy.

 But, I think he would be making a big mistake if he continues the affair.
 I think that it will only hurt him for two reasons: one because the woman is cheating still and won’t leave the husband, but also he is contributing to the pain the husband had and will have more of once he finds out the cheating is going on again.
 The guy needs to take the attitude that he deserves more in a romantic relationship than a woman with a husband and kids who is going behind her family’s back.